 The mental health impact of the pandemic is far-reaching, and students who did virtual learning for long periods of time may have had less access to mental health supports than they did when they attended school in-person.
 Primary care practices should screen patients for mental health conditions.
 Practices should discuss with the child and family any mental health challenges they are facing as a result of the pandemic and help connect children and families to services.
 As students return to school in-person, providers should advise families to connect with their child’s school to identify mental health supports and resources that may be available in person or via telehealth.

 Over 30 million schoolchildren nationwide depend on school meals for nutrition.
 School closures and the transition to online learning since the start of the pandemic created many challenges for families in accessing food.
-Primary care practices can screen families for food insecurity using this two-question, validated screening tool.
+Primary care practices can screen families for food insecurity using this screening tool.
 In the event of future school closures, primary care practices should familiarize themselves with access to school meals and encourage families to connect with school staff.
 Many families have struggled with routines of healthy eating and exercise during the pandemic.
 View tips for families.

 The ongoing pandemic has highlighted the importance of in-person school for children.
 Providers should encourage families to review the safety plans and infection control measures that their school and school district are implementing.
 Many families will be asking their primary care provider for advice on whether their child should return to school and/or daycare in-person.
 The AAP and the CDC strongly support in-person learning for students, with layered safety strategies in place including vaccination, universal mask use, ventilation, testing, quarantining, and cleaning and disinfecting.
 Providers can remind families that children should be up-to-date on all immunizations before returning back to daycare or school.
 Make sure your daycare and/or school is adhering to strict immunization requirements for all children.